16 Cybercrimes covered under Cybercrime Prevention Act – Republic Act 10175

 (b) The PNP and NBI are required to submit timely and regular reports including pre-operation, post-operation, and investigation results and such other documents as may be required to the Department of Justice for review and monitoring.
 (Section 11)

-(c) THE SUPREME COURT STRUCK DOWN SECTION 12 THAT IS SUPPOSED TO authorize law enforcement authorities, without court warrant, to collect or record by technical or electronic means traffic data in real time associated with specified communications transmitted by means of a computer system.
+(c) THE SUPREME COURT STRUCK DOWN SECTION 12 THAT IS SUPPOSED TO authorize law enforcement authorities, without a court warrant, to collect or record by technical or electronic means traffic data in real-time associated with specified communications transmitted by means of a computer system.
 (Section 12) Getting a COURT WARRANT is a must.

 (d) May order a one-time extension of another six (6) months on computer data requested for preservation.
-Provided, That once computer data preserved, transmitted or stored by service provider is used as evidence in a case, the mere furnishing to such service provider of the transmittal document to the Office of the Prosecutor shall be deemed a notification to preserve the computer data until the termination of the case.
+Provided, That once computer data preserved, transmitted or stored by a service provider is used as evidence in a case, the mere furnishing to such service provider of the transmittal document to the Office of the Prosecutor shall be deemed a notification to preserve the computer data until the termination of the case.
 (Section 13)

-(e) Carry out search and seizure warrants on computer data. (section 15) Once done, turn-over custody in a sealed manner to courts within 48 hours (section 16) unless extension for no more than 30 days was given by the courts (section 15).
+(e) Carry out search and seizure warrants on computer data. (section 15) Once done, turn-over custody in a sealed manner to courts within 48 hours (section 16) unless an extension for no more than 30 days was given by the courts (section 15).

 (f) Upon expiration of time required to preserve data, police authorities shall immediately and completely destroy the computer data subject of a preservation and examination. (section 17)